 Course Project

 In the final project you will apply what you have learned about data analysis, machine learning and generative AI to implement a model or analysis of moderate scope.
-The project will culminate in a electronic poster session at the end of the semester.
+The project will culminate in a session at the end of the semester.
 You will ideally work in teams of 2-3.

 Picking a project